 If you are being treated for anxiety by a mental health professional, discuss taking CBD with them before beginning a CBD regimen.
 Because everyone reacts differently, start with a low dose before gradually increasing over time.
 Tinctures and sublingual sprays take effect more quickly while edibles and oil releases are slower.

 What the research says about cannabis for anxiety relief

 Most people taking CBD report that it helps to relieve their anxiety levels.
 The limited research available seems to support users’ anecdotal evidence.

-Several studies report that CBD is a common remedy for anxiety.
 Specifically, it appears that CBD can help patients suffering anxiety-induced insomnia fall asleep and stay asleep.

 The National Institute on Drug Abuse reports CBD appears to show promise for reducing the stress of generalized anxiety disorder.
 Researchers found that in studies involving animal models, CBD reduced anxiety-related behavioral symptoms.
 The investigators also observed that the subjects’ physiological symptoms improved as well, including lowered heart rate.
 More research is needed, especially in human trials on people who suffer from GAD.

 CBD may also benefit people with social anxiety disorder and post-traumatic stress disorder.
 One study researched CBD’s effects on people with social anxiety disorder.
 The control group received a placebo while the test group received an oral dose of CBD (400 mg).
 The test group experienced an overall reduction in anxiety levels when compared with the control group.